-- 1To purchase a copy of Microsoft Excel 2013, go to the Microsoft site, http://microsoft.com, or directly to http://products.office.com.On the site, select the country if it is not detected by the site.
+- 1On the site, select the country if it is not detected by the site.
 After that, offered products will be visible.
 There are various Microsoft Office packages that can be purchased on monthly or one-time plans.
 Excel may also be found as a stand-alone product.
 The available selection varies by country.
 Note: as of today, May 12.
 2015, the latest version of Microsoft Excel is Microsoft Excel 2013, v15.0.
 Once the copy of Excel is obtained, install it and then run it.Advertisement

-- 22Let's review the top right corner.Above the Microsoft account picture, there is the "Ribbon Display Options" button.
+- 22Above the Microsoft account picture, there is the "Ribbon Display Options" button.
 Clicking the button allows customization of the visibility of tabs in the ribbon.
 The other button is "Microsoft Excel Help".
 The button is very handy even for people who have been working with Microsoft Excel for a long time.
 It is helpful in the way that it explains newly introduced functions and helps to remember something or to perform a task that is asked that has never been done before.
 There are also the "Minimize", "Restore Down", and "Close" buttons.
-"Minimize" minimizes the application to the taskbar, "Restore Down" restores the application window size to the previous one, and "Close" closes the application with a prompt to save the document on which you have been working.Advertisement
+"Minimize" minimizes the application to the taskbar, "Restore Down" restores the application window size to the previous one, and "Close" closes the application with a prompt to save the document on which you have been working.Let's review the top right corner.Advertisement

 Video: Navigate Microsoft Excel 2013